"It's a nightmare" | Runaway teen still missing without medication, money or transportation

 "It was the most significant day of my life," Amy said.

-Foster care experts and child advocates said the most important part of raising a child that was in the foster-care system is getting them plugged in with resources.
+Foster care experts and child advocates said the most important part of raising a child who was in the foster-care system is getting them plugged in with resources.

-"It's very important for us to make sure that the kid has the therapeutic interventions, but also the foster parent has trauma-informed care, to provide kind of parenting skills, interventions, redirection to the kiddos that come into their care," said Natasha hayes.
+"It's very important for us to make sure that the kid has the therapeutic interventions, but also the foster parent has trauma-informed care, to provide kind of parenting skills, interventions, redirection to the kiddos that come into their care," Natasha Hayes said.

 In 2016, Amy posted a photo on social media explaining how she used a tube of toothpaste to teach her oldest daughter an important lesson the night before Breonna began middle school.